rainbow-me/rainbowkit/.github/CONTRIBUTING.md

 ## Releasing to npm

 When you’re ready to publish, the `chore: version packages` PR should be reviewed to double check that the version number(s) are correct and that the release notes are correct.
-Since we’re in limited beta, version numbers should remain within the `v0.0.x` range.
+Since we’re currently in beta, version numbers should remain within the `v0.x` range.

 Once you’ve merged the version packages PR, you’ll need to run the release step locally.
 First ensure you’re in the main branch with the latest changes.